-Good Energy estimates that the UK will need 23-55 GWh of domestic storage to reach net zero, which is equivalent to 1.5-4 million Tesla Powerwall sized batteries in people’s houses.
+Good Energy estimates that the UK will need 23-55 GWh of domestic storage to balance the grid, which is equivalent to 1.5-4 million Tesla Powerwall sized batteries in people’s houses.
 Why?
 Because battery storage in homes is vital to help people use more renewable energy, reduce the evening peak demand and avoid costly transmission upgrades to the national grid.

 Storage technology has come a long way in the last few years and is becoming ever more affordable.
 For many people with or considering solar PV, they can be a good addition.
 So the question we’re asking today is: are solar batteries worth it?